cal-poly-dxhub/journalism-correspondence-notifier/README.md

 From CloudFormation outputs:
 - `email_api_endpoint`: EmailCollectorApiEndpoint from CDK output
 - `assets_bucket_name`: WebAssetsBucketName from CDK output
-- `homepage_url`: WebsiteURL from CDK output (or your own custom URL - see [AWS guide for custom domain setup](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started-s3.html))
+- `homepage_url`: WebsiteURL from CDK output (or your own custom URL see [AWS guide for setting up domain with Route53 and S3](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started-s3.html))

 Set your desired values:
 - `email_collection_password`: Create a password for the subscription system